ToKiNoBug/HeuristicFlow/docs/Genetic/NSGA2.md

 ## Detailed description
 NSGA-II is a template for multi-objective genetic algorithm based on Pareto Optimality.
 It selects by nondomainance sorting, and you can order whether mutation happens on pareto front in template.

-If template parameter `DVO` is `OptimT::DoubleVectorOption::Eigen`, a parital specialization implementation will be activated.
+If template parameter `DVO` is `Heu::DoubleVectorOption::Eigen`, a parital specialization implementation will be activated.
 This speical version reloads many functions with a boosted type. **However, exposed API isn't changed.**

 <br>